How to dispose of batteries

 - 3. Bag separately.
 Lithium-ion / button- cell / lead-acid go in their own clear plastic bag.
 Alkalines (AA/AAA/C/D) can stay loose if you're trashing them.

 - 4. Look up your nearest drop-off.
-Use ClearPath /check with your ZIP code — you'll see your county's verified HHW site address and hours plus the nearest Call2Recycle retailer.
+Try /check with your ZIP code.
+You will see your county's verified HHW site (address and hours) plus the nearest Call2Recycle retailer.
 Both are usually free for residents.

 Frequently asked